 Imagine a line a 10 cars waiting at the red light.
 The light turns green, and…freeze!
-In that moment, the person at the front of the line has a very interesting, but simple, responsibility.
+In that moment, the person at the front of the line has a very simple-but-interesting responsibility.

 If they’re unfocused and delay accelerating, they will waste everyone’s time.
 Each second rolling by is multiplied by the 10 drivers waiting behind.
-And some folks at the end of the line won’t even make it through the light before it turns back to yellow and red—those drivers really get screwed.
+Some folks at the end of the line won’t even make it through the light before it turns back to yellow and red.
+Those drivers really get screwed.

 In today’s cell phone world, I bet most of you have seen this, suffered the consequences of it, or perhaps even committed the delay yourself!
 Oh no!